palm002/blog/src/markdown-pages/min-height-css.md

 was occuring -- initially I thought it will be fine eventually once I add more content, but then I started dwelling on it.

-Soon I became aware of a CSS property called `min-heigh` so I started to play around with it to see what I could do.
+Soon I became aware of a CSS property called `min-height` so I started to play around with it to see what I could do.

 ### What I did to fix it